Michigan Driving Laws for Seniors and Older Drivers

 Learn about driving provisions and special programs focused on keeping both Michigan's older drivers and roadways safe.

-Updated By , Attorney · University of Arkansas School of Law
+By , Attorney University of Arkansas School of Law

 Michigan License Renewal Rules for Older Drivers

-• You have any health changes that might affect your ability to drive safely
+• You have any health changes that might affect your ability to drive safely.

-Possible License Restrictions
+Possible License Restrictions for Older Michigan Drivers

-The most common restriction for older drivers is to require glasses or corrective contact lenses.
+The most common restriction for older Michigan drivers is the requirement to wear glasses or corrective contact lenses.
+Other common license restrictions the SOS can impose on older drivers include:

 • no freeway driving